 The JSM-IT500HR provides improved spatial imaging capability with enhanced user operation through the use of a Windows 10-based touchscreen-enabled graphical user interface.
 The system also includes an integrated JEOL silicon drift detector energy dispersive spectrometer (SDD-EDS) and an Oxford Instruments SDD-EDS for exceptional microanalytical capabilities.

 This high resolution SEM, installed in the McCrone Associates lab during December 2017, is the first instrument of its type installed outside the manufacturer’s facilities.
 The new instrument will provide clients with improved SEM images and microanalysis for their most frequent projects without need of a separate FESEM analysis session, maximizing value and reducing project time.

-In order to make room for the new SEM, MA donated its JEOL JSM-6480LV SEM to the Hooke College of Applied Sciences (HCAS) for student use; students will also gain hands-on experience at the JSM-IT500HR InTouchscope during SEM classes.
+In order to make room for the new SEM, MA donated its JEOL JSM-6480LV SEM to Hooke College of Applied Sciences for student use; students will also gain hands-on experience at the JSM-IT500HR InTouchscope during SEM classes.